BenjaminLonget/Master-temp/README.md

 *  Anders L. Christensen

 ## Abstract
-In the domain of evolutionary computation, novelty search encompasses algorithms aimed at enhancing exploration by emphasizing diversity of the phenotypes encountered by a model.
+In the domain of evolutionary computation and reinforcement learning, novelty search encompasses algorithms aimed at enhancing exploration by emphasizing diversity of the phenotypes encountered by a model.
 By prioritizing novel behavior, these algorithms enable the model to break free from the monotonous, preconceived behaviors often enforced by the fitness function, thereby overcoming deception in complex domains.
-The effectiveness of novelty search hinges entirely on the careful design of the behavior descriptor, which typically must be tailored specially to a task.
+The effectiveness of novelty search hinges entirely on the careful design of the behavior metric, which typically must be tailored specially to a task.
 Expert knowledge is therefore required to reap the benefits of novelty search.

 In this project, we propose to generalize the behavior descriptor based on sequential state data.
 We investigate the application of novelty search across a diverse set of environments, with this generalized metric.
 To accomplish